imputr/imputr/docs/source/contributionjumpstart.rst

 The Imputr core science team is constantly trying to learn from Imputr's real-world behavior to best tailor it to the needs of its users.

-- **Share your results**: you may share your imputation's accuracy, runtime, memory and (privacy proof) dataset - and tell us what works and does not work for you.
+- **Share your results**: you may share your imputation's accuracy, runtime, memory and (privacy proof) dataset.
+Tell us what works and does not work for you.
 - **Propose research on ideas**: we are constnatly looking for new papers, strategies and heuristics to help us improve our imputations overall.
 If you have an idea or you happen to find something, please let us know!

 .. _issues: https://github.com/imputr/imputr/issues
 .. _strategy milestone: https://github.com/imputr/imputr/milestone/1